-- In six common scenarios, job seekers prefer to be contacted by recruiters by email (49 percent) or phone (38 percent) over text message (12 percent).
+- Texting isn’t a preferred method of communication for recruiting purposes: In six common scenarios, job seekers prefer to be contacted by recruiters via email or phone call instead.

-This easy access to current and potential candidates is leading to more successful communication with them—indeed, 90 percent of all text messages are read within the first three minutes of being sent.
-Erik Kostelnik, CEO of recruiter texting platform TextRecruit, adds that recruiter texts sent through its software have a 26 percent response rate (compared to a rate of just 8 percent for emails).
+Erik Kostelnik, CEO of recruiter texting platform TextRecruit, adds that recruiter texts sent through its software have a 26 percent response rate (compared to a click-through rate of just four percent for emails).

-But since texting is a fairly recent addition to most recruiters’ arsenals, many aren’t aware of the best practices for using this method.
+But are we getting ahead of ourselves?
+Texting is a fairly recent addition to most recruiters’ arsenals, meaning many aren’t aware of best practices.
 In addition, not all candidates may like being contacted through a more personal and informal medium.

-Jim Durbin, headhunter for recruiting agency Brandstorming (who has also written on the topic of recruiter texting), notes that “texting, like most forms of communication, requires marketing, experience and knowledge” to be done successfully.
+Jim Durbin, headhunter for recruiting agency Brandstorming, notes that “texting, like most forms of communication, requires marketing, experience and knowledge” to be done successfully.

-Given the informal nature of text messaging, how do candidates feel about the professionalism of recruiters who text them about a position?
-We asked respondents how they would describe their impression of a recruiter who sent them text messages, assuming they had already opted in to being contacted by that recruiter.
+We first asked job seekers to describe their impression of a recruiter who sent them text messages, assuming they had opted in to being contacted that way.

 “Don’t make big assumptions about who you’re sending texts to, because every person is different,” Durbin says.
 “Someone may be a privacy freak, but someone else may not care.”

 Other research confirms that people have differing views on receiving text messages from those outside of friends and family.
-When Autosend, a Web application company, asked respondents in a study if they would like to receive texts from a business, the answers were split: 35 percent said “maybe,” 33 percent said “no” and 30 percent said “yes.”
+When Autosend, a web application company, asked respondents if they would like to receive texts from a business, the answers were similarly split: 35 percent said “maybe,” 33 percent said “no” and 30 percent said “yes.”

 Job Seekers Prefer Contact by Phone or Email Over Text

-For the next question in our survey about candidate preferences for recruiter text messaging, we presented respondents with six common scenarios in which a recruiter might contact them, assuming they have opted-in to the recruiter’s services:
+For the next question in our survey, we presented respondents with six common scenarios in which a recruiter might contact them, assuming they opted-in to the recruiter’s services: